jonathanmann/grantkey/README.md

 ## Technical Description
 The guarantor begins by issuing credit grants to the public key personas of the users of the service each grant is digitally signed by the guarantor.
 When the users want to exchange portions of their credit grants, they simply submit a digitally signed request the guarantor's clearinghouse API (provided as part of this project).
 As long as the requestor has sufficient grant credit as validated by the guarantor's tracking database (also provided by this project), the API will automatically validate the transaction and present a guarantor signed authorization and the grant balances for the transacting parties will be updated in the guarantor's tracking database.

+## Client Usage
+The client allows a user to create, sign, and verify transactions.
+The client is designed to interoperate with server insances, but users are able to transact with eachother using only client instances if email is used to send and receive transactions and perform the subsequent validations.

+### Transaction Requirements
+A transaction requires the following fields: uuid,timestamp,sender public key, recipient public key, amount, denomination, and sender signature

 ## Roadmap
 ### Improved Documentation
 ### Grant Ledger Database